AdventuresInMinecraft/AdventuresInMinecraft.github.io/index.md

 The Adventures in Minecraft Starter Kits contain what you need to get started coding Minecraft and can be downloaded here.

-To setup your Adventures in Minecraft Starter Kit:

 ## Windows PC Starter Kit

 Minecraft v.12 Windows Starter Kit - [Download](https://github.com/AdventuresInMinecraft/AdventuresInMinecraft-PC/releases/download/1.12/AIMStarterKitPC.zip) &#124; [Help](help_pc.md)